onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 * some carry the differences between what was predicted and what actually came in,
 * and the brain keeps adjusting itself to make those differences smaller and more useful.

-The hard question is not just “is prediction important for the brain?”
+The hard question is not just “is prediction important for the brain”.
 Most scientists agree that it is.
 The hard question is:

 > Does the brain actually use circuits that match the specific predictive coding algorithms from theory?